SwissDataScienceCenter/renku/docs/topic-guides/sessions/session-basics.rst

 .. _customize_autostart_behavior_anchor:

-Depending on your selection on the start page, you can include a specific branch, a commit, and environment variables.
-Mind that setting any of the previous will affect the starting flow.
+Autostart links can be configured to refer to a specific branch and/or commit, and can specify environment variables.
+Mind that the configuration can affect the starting flow.

 * Set a branch: the default sequence is followed, but the target branch will be used instead of the project default.
 This is useful when working on different branches to prevent accidentally